Quantmetry/MLflow_drift_detection/README.md

 # MLFLow and scikit-multiflow, a good match

-1. Generate abrupt drifts,
+1. Generate abrupt drifts via (by changing the centroids in a Radial Basis Function stream)
-2. Send them into a kafka topic
+2. Send this data, containing drifts, into a kafka topic
 3. We listen to this kafka topic on another entry_point
 4. We detect drifts and log them into MLFlow

+Steps 1. and 2. are done in `producer.py`, while steps 3. and 4. are implemented in `detector.py`

+`producer.py` is just a script to generate synthetic data.
+Real-life applications should only require something looking like `detector.py`

 ## Install & Setup (OSX)
 For OSX users: